2025-03-01 · medications, glp-1, prescription · 11 min read

 How quickly do these medications work?
 Appetite changes may begin within weeks, but meaningful weight loss typically builds over several months.
 Gradual dose escalation helps minimize side effects and improve tolerance.

 Are GLP-1 medications the same as Ozempic or Wegovy?
 Ozempic and Wegovy are brand names for semaglutide, a GLP-1 medication.
 Ozempic is approved for diabetes, while Wegovy is approved for weight loss at a higher dose.
+For more on how Ozempic is used off-label for weight management, see Ozempic for weight loss.

 Can I take GLP-1 medications if I don’t have diabetes?
 Yes, if you meet weight management criteria.
 Several GLP-1 medications are approved specifically for obesity treatment in people without diabetes.

 Are these medications injections or pills?
 Most GLP-1 medications for weight loss are weekly injections, though some oral options exist for diabetes.
 Your provider will discuss the best format for your needs.
+If prescription therapy is not yet appropriate, our review of appetite suppressant supplements covers what over-the-counter options can and cannot do.

 What if I experience nausea?
 Eating smaller meals, avoiding high-fat foods, and staying hydrated can help.
 Dose adjustments or slower titration may also reduce nausea.